NGARO INDIGENOUS CULTURAL TOURS

 MUST-DO INDIGENOUS TOUR IN THE WHITSUNDAYS

-Hop aboard a charter boat, the Whitsunday Paradise Explorer, for a guided cultural tour of Hook Island with the region's Ngaro people.
+Welcome aboard our vessel “Wild Dreams”, for a wonderfully immersive, guided cultural tour of Hook Island with the region's Ngaro people.

 WHAT IS ROC